gwankyun/CMake/Help/manual/cmake-instrumentation.7.rst

 Instrumentation can be enabled either for an individual CMake project, or for all CMake projects configured and built by a user.
 In all cases, a "query" represents a request for instrumentation behavior.
+See the |v1 Query Files|
-See the `v1查询文件`_ for details on configuring this feature.
+for details on configuring this feature.

 在项目级别启用插桩功能